data-forge/data-forge-js/README.md

 ## Lazy Evaluation

-Data frames and columns are only fully evaluated when necessary.
-Operations that are applied to data frames and columns are queued up and only executed when the full data is required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toValues` or `toObjects`).
-A data frame or column can be forcibly evaluated by calling the `bake` function.
+Data frames, series and index are only fully evaluated when necessary.
+Operations are queued up and only fully evaluated as needed and when required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toValues` or `toObjects`).

+A data frame, series or index can be forcibly evaluated by calling the `bake` function.

 ## Iterator

-An object that iterates the rows of a data frame or column.
-Iterators allow lazy evaluation (row by row evaluation) of data frames and columns.
+An object that iterates the rows of a data frame, series or index.
+Iterators allow lazy evaluation (row by row evaluation) of data frames, series and index.
 This is the same concept as an [iterator in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) or an [enumerator in C#](https://msdn.microsoft.com/en-us/library/system.collections.ienumerator(v=vs.110).aspx).

 # Basic Usage